christian-belloni/rules_uniffi/README.md

 you can now reference "my-swift-library" as a swift dependencies and everything is wired up to compile,

-you can find your functions, traits and struct in the module "MyLibrary"
+you can find your functions, traits and structs in the module "MyLibrary"

 you can now reference "my-kotlin-library" as a kotlin dependencies and everything is wired up to compile,

 for the moment it's not possible to change the full package path of the generated library,

-you can find your functions, traits and struct in the package uniffi.my\_library
+you can find your functions, traits and structs in the package uniffi.my\_library

 To define an android kotlin library change "uniffi\_kotlin\_library" to "uniffi\_android\_library"